lawrsp/with-view-state/README.md

 # Introduction

-people use redux may confused when to use setState and when to use dispatch this package is mean to store the state to redux simply
+people use redux may confused when to use setState and when to use dispatch.

+this package is aimed to store the state to redux simply

 **usefull for these situations:**